Arsenius the Great: Biography

 He was born in 350 AD, in Rome to a Christian, Roman senatorial family.
+He received a fine education, studying rhetoric and philosophy, and mastered the Latin and Greek languages.
 After his parents died, his sister Afrositty was admitted to a community of virgins, and he gave all their riches to the poor, and lived an ascetic life.
 Arsenius became famous for his righteousness and wisdom.

-There is considerable debate regarding the accuracy of several points in Arsenius's life.
 Arsenius is said to have been made a deacon by Pope Damasus I who recommended him to Byzantine Emperor Theodosius I the Great, who had requested the Emperor Gratian and Pope Damasus around 383 to find him in the West a tutor for his sons (future emperors Arcadius and Honorius).
 Arsenius was chosen on the basis of being a man well read in Greek literature.
 He reached Constantinople in 383, and continued as tutor in the imperial family for eleven years, during the last three of which he also had charge of his original pupil Arcadius's brother, Honorius.
 Coming one day to see his sons at their studies, Theodosius found them sitting while Arsenius talked to them standing.
 This he would not tolerate, and caused the teacher to sit and the pupils to stand.
 On his arrival at court Arsenius had been given a splendid establishment, and probably because the Emperor so desired, he lived in great pomp.
 While living in the Emperor's palace, God gave him grace in the sight of everyone, and they all loved him.
 He lived a lavish life in the palace, but all the time felt a growing inclination to renounce the world.
-One day he was praying, and said, “O God teach me how to be saved.”
-And God's voice came to him through the Gospel, "For what is a man profited, if he shall gain the whole world, and lose his own soul?"
-(Matthew 16:26).
 He left Constantinople and came by sea to Alexandria and fled into the wilderness.
-When he first presented himself to Saint Macarius the Great, the father of the monks of Scetis, he recommended him to the care of Saint John the Dwarf to try him.
+When he first presented himself to Macarius the Great, the father of the monks of Scetis, he recommended him to the care of John the Dwarf to try him.